jitsi-contrib/prosody-plugins/event_sync/README.md

   }
 }
 ```

+### Events from breakout rooms

+For breakout room events, `is_breakout` will be `true` and `breakout_room_id`
+will hold the identifier of the breakout room.
+The `room_name` and `room_jid`
+will still reference the main room and so will `meeting_id`.
+So, all events for
+the logical conference share the same identifier.
+The breakout room has a
+meeting ID of its own, reported separately as `breakout_meeting_id`.

+If you correlate these events with Jibri recordings, note that
+`conference_details.session_id` in the recording's `metadata.json` holds the
+meeting ID of the room that was recorded: `meeting_id` for a main room
+recording, `breakout_meeting_id` for a breakout room recording.

 When occupants join a breakout room, they leave the main room and enter the
 breakout room.
 You would therefore expect to see a `muc-occupant-left` event for